British Athletics Welfare Policy

 - observing and encouraging good practice when working with athletes to avoid poor practice, abuse or other types of misconduct;

 - taking precautions to avoid false allegations against themselves;

 - safeguarding the good name and integrity of the sport of athletics.

-The procedures adopted by partner athletic organisations should assist with safe practice with respect to all four dimensions of welfare in the sport.
+The procedures adopted by partner athletic organisations should assist with the safe practice for all four dimensions of welfare in the sport.

-The 'golden rule' for all involved in athletics in relation to welfare and protection is that it is not your responsibility to judge whether or not a welfare violation has taken place but it is your responsibility to act on any concerns you may have.
+The 'golden rule' for all involved in athletics to welfare and protection is that it is not your responsibility to judge whether or not a welfare violation has taken place.
+Still, it is your responsibility to act on any concerns you may have.

 - Agency - another organisation involved in a partnership arrangement with British Athletics.
 This includes the home country and area athletic associations/territories, education, sports development, local authority partners and sponsors involved either directly or indirectly in athletics provision (see Figure 1).

 - Career - any adult, such as a coach or a team manager, looking after a child in the absence of a person with parental responsibility.